NivBouzaglo/NivBouzaglo/README.md

-### Hi there 👋 i'm Niv Bouzaglo
+### Hi there 👋 I'm Niv Bouzaglo
-  A software developer from israel
+  A software developer from Israell

+- 🤔 Work At *RAD data communications*
-- 🌱 I’m currently study Computer Science in Ben Gurion University
+- 🌱 I’m currently in my final year in Computer Science at Ben Gurion University
 - 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with find a student job
 - 📫 How to reach me:
      nivbozaglo@gmail.com